Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

   Need PIC to be in many addr spaces at different places

+> Instructor: That's great you know that.
+But what is it *actually doing*?

 We can use `gdb` to gain confidence in (or to invalidate) our new theory.
 We know the address of our `plt`, so let's print out that memory and see if it got loaded even before our code runs.